kasmtech/workspace-ai-images/GPU_SETUP.md

 **Warning:** Installing NVIDIA drivers via multiple installation methods can result in your system not booting correctly.

+## Installation sequence

+1. Install NVIDIA drivers (this may require a system reboot to complete)
+2. Install NVIDIA Container Toolkit (if Kasm is already installed restart the docker service e.g. `sudo systemctl restart docker.`)

 ## Ubuntu 24.04 LTS

 For Ubuntu 24.04 systems we provide the following script that will add the Ubuntu PPA repository, install the latest NVIDIA driver through the `ubuntu-drivers` tool and install the NVIDIA Container Toolkit.